berlingoqc/public/content/me.md

 * [github repo](https://github.com/berlingoqc/angular-libs)

-Set of two librairie to build table and form dynamically from the typescript code using a single component.
+Set of two libraries to build tables and forms dynamically from the typescript code using a single component.

-This is build to be use for my dynamic dashboard of the growbe project.
-I created annotation to create form to fill the input of an angular component for the user.
+This is built to be used for my dynamic dashboard of the growbe project.
+I created annotations to create forms to fill the input of an angular component for the user.

 ### loopback4 component

-I'm a bigger user of loopback4 for some reason , starting using it for my previous job because it was a choice of previous developer and keep using it after.
+I'm a big user of loopback4 for some reason, starting using it for my previous job because it was a choice of the previous developer and keep using it after.

-I create many reusable component for various need.
-Mainly component that where present in lb3 but not lb4.
+I create many reusable components for various needs.
+Mainly components that were present in lb3 but not lb4.

-This is use for many things in the growbe project , but this repository is in need of some love.
+This is used for many things in the growbe project, but this repository needs some love.

 * [github repo](https://github.com/berlingoqc/lb-extensions/tree/master/src/components)

-## Language experiences
+## Tech Stack

-### Language that i'm actively using
+### The languages that I'm actively using

-* Java , Kotlin (intermediate)
+* Java, Kotlin (intermediate)
 * Rust (intermediate)
 * Typescript (nodejs) (advance)
 * Bash (intermediate)

-### Framework that i'm experience in
+### The frameworks that I'm experienced in

 * Angular (advance)
 * Loopback4 (advance)